reritom/Flask-Microservice-Tutorial/README.md

 So we have the general setup of the Flask app and the blueprints for handling our three continuous resources.
 You'll note that the above snippet isn't using the resource_type parameter for anything, and this is because we have been neglecting an essential part of this component.

 ### How and where do we store the resources and allocations?
 Well, I said in the introduction that we were going to use SQLAlchemy, so that was a spoiler.
 We will store the allocations and resources in an SQLite3 database and use SQLAlchemy as an ORM for accessing the database.
-More specifically we will use flask-SQLAlchemy which you can install using 'pip install flask-SQLAlchemy', remember, you will need to update your requirements.txt file with this new dependancy.
+More specifically we will use flask-SQLAlchemy which you can install using `pip install flask-SQLAlchemy`, remember, you will need to update your requirements.txt file with this new dependancy.

 As is typical in this guide, I will show you two ways to handle the database related logic, with the latter being my preferred approach in this scenario, but we will get to this shortly as there is some setup and common work that needs to be done first.